 Biologics have emerged as the most promising tendon and ligament injury treatment.
-Historically, none of these modalities have been consistently superior to another for a return to performance without reinjury.
+Historically, none of these modalities has been consistently superior to another for a return to performance without reinjury.
 Part of the issue seems to be lack of spontaneous regeneration, or healing, of the tendon or ligament after injury.

 5. PRP – Platelet – Rich Plasma

 Platelet-rich plasma (PRP), a blood product that contains at least twice the platelet count of normal blood, provides high levels of growth factors for healing.
 “In a typical healing environment, platelets are the first responders to the scene and are the first to produce a call to action from inflammatory and tissue-forming cells,” says Karen Blake, DVM, Dipl.
 ACVS, surgeon, and owner of Elite Veterinary Services LLC, in Park City, Utah.
 Experimental and clinical studies focusing on the ideal PRP treatment regimen are ongoing.